auth0/docs/articles/hosted-pages/login/index.md

 ## About Universal Login

-Auth0's universal login is the most secure way to easily authenticate users for your applications.
+Auth0's Universal Login is the most secure way to easily authenticate users for your applications.
 The login page appearance and behavior is easily customizable right from the [Dashboard](${manage_url}).
 By default, the login page uses Auth0's [Lock Widget](/libraries/lock) to authenticate your users, but the code of the login page can be customized to replace Lock with the Lock Passwordless widget, or an entirely custom UI can be built in its place, using the [Auth0.js SDK](/libraries/auth0js) for authentication.

-If you cannot use universal login, you can embed the Lock widget or a custom login form in your application using [cross-origin authentication](/cross-origin-authentication), but be sure to read about its limitations before choosing to do so.
+If you cannot use Universal Login, you can embed the Lock widget or a custom login form in your application using [cross-origin authentication](/cross-origin-authentication), but be sure to read about its limitations before choosing to do so.

 ![Login Page](/media/articles/hosted-pages/hlp-lock.png)